bigskysoftware/htmx/www/essays/hateoas.md

 ## Preface: _HATEOAS &mdash; An Alternative Explanation_

 This page is a reworking on the [Wikipedia Entry on HATEOAS](https://en.wikipedia.org/wiki/HATEOAS), which uses JSON.
 Here we use HTML to explain the concept, and contrast it with JSON APIs.
-It is a more opinionated explaination of the concept than would be appropriate for Wikipedia, but it is more correct in our opinon.
+It is a more opinionated explanation of the concept than would be appropriate for Wikipedia, but it is more correct in our opinion.

 </section>